 The simple answer is of course it is possible.
 Anything is possible if you want it badly enough.
 The longer answer is that it takes plenty of time, dedication, and hard work.
 Becoming a successful actor will not come overnight, but if you put the work in you can make a good impression on someone during an audition.

 One of the first steps in becoming an actor is to study up on famous actors.
 Know your competition, and know what steps successful actors took to get where they are today.
 Sure, some actors were born into the business as child actors and made their way to the top, but that is not the case for many.
 Did you know Mark Wahlberg came from a lower class Irish family in Boston and didn’t even graduated high school?
-On top of that, at the age of 13 Wahlberg developed an addiction to cocaine and other substances.

 At the age of 15 he was involved in multiple assault charges and at the age of 20 he went to Suffolk County Deer Island House of Correction with a charge of assault and criminal contempt.
 But look where he is now.
-He turned his life around by starting in the music industry, becoming a model, and then getting into film.
+He turned his life around by starting in the music industry, becoming a model and then getting into film.
 He was noticed by one person and that skyrocketed his career.
 He is a great example of perseverance through difficult circumstances and a great lesson to all aspiring actors and models that no matter what position you are in there is still hope.